 How To Make a DIY Vent Extender For Furniture

-First, you will need to make a trip to The Dollar Tree, but before you go, measure the size of your floor vent.
-Also, measure the distance from the vent to the edge of your furniture that will be covering it.
+First, you will need to make a trip to The Dollar Tree.
+However, before you go, please measure the size of your floor vent and the distance from the vent to the edge of your furniture covering it.

-Once you are at the Dollar Tree, you will notice that they have multiply sizes of Aluminum Baking Pans all for $1.00.
-In addition, they have Silver Duct Tape for $1.00.
+Once you are at Dollar Tree, you will notice that they have multiple sizes of Aluminum Baking Pans for $1.25.
+In addition, they have Silver Duct Tape for $1.25.
 That’s all you need.

 Just be sure the pan you purchase is long enough to extend to the edge of your furniture and wide enough to fit over the floor vent.

-First, using the measurement from the back of the vent to the edge of the furniture, mark your baking pan at that distance.
+First, using the measurement from the back of the vent to the edge of the furniture, mark the baking pan at that distance.

 You should be able to cut the pan with simple scissors.

-Next, using the duct tape, attach the pan to the vent securing on three sides as shown in photos.
+Next, using duct tape, attach the pan to the vent securing three sides, as shown in the photos.

-The rim of the pan fits almost perfectly along the rim of the vent.
+The rim of the pan fits almost perfectly along the edge of the vent.